Royal Gorge Region Activities

 The Riverwalk Trail runs through some of the most scenic parts of Cañon City.
 Along the 7-mile stretch of trail, you’ll track the river’s course through the city, passing historic properties, open farmland, cottonwood groves, and city parks.
 The Riverwalk Trail is mostly a flat, wide maintained trail that is open during all seasons; perfect for families and cruiser bike rides!

 Oil Well Flats

 One of the most popular and extensive trail systems in the area, Oil Well Flats offers up about 12 miles of singletrack trails.
-Cruise through junipers and piñons as you ascend the Unconformity or Fire Canyon trails toward the high point of Island in the Sky for spectacular views of Cañon City and beyond to the Wet Mountains and the Sangre de Cristo range.
+Cruise through high desert as you ascend the Unconformity or Fire Canyon trails toward the high point of Island in the Sky for spectacular views of Cañon City and beyond to the Wet Mountains and the Sangre de Cristo range.

-The Royal Gorge Region has some of the best trails in Colorado for ATV and 4-wheel fun at Texas Creek Recreation area.
+The Royal Gorge Region has some of the best trails in Colorado for ATV and 4-wheel fun at the Texas Creek Recreation Area.
 Detailed maps are available at Cañon City Chamber of Commerce, and the Visitors Center Cabin.